-We recognise disadvantage takes multiple forms, and that girls, young women and non-binary youth often face the most discrimination.
-For these reasons and importantly, to most effectively support young people’s felt needs and future pathways, we are committed to approaching our work through an intersectional lens.
+We recognise that disadvantage takes multiple forms, and that girls, young women, and non-binary youth often face the most discrimination.
+For these reasons, and to most effectively support young people’s needs and future pathways, we are committed to approaching our work through an intersectional lens.

 Race, ethnicity, class, sexual orientation, gender identity, migration status, ability, and other factors can deepen their exclusion.

 Local organisations that work with marginalised young people—and have the knowledge and solutions needed to break cycles of disadvantage—also are under-funded.Find Out More

 Stay up-to-date on the latest EMpower news, highlights from our grantee partners, upcoming events, and more.